|Field of Interest

 Arun Jeyabalan, MD, is an Associate Professor in the Division of Maternal-Fetal Medicine and Department of Obstetrics, Gynecology, and Reproductive Sciences at Magee-Womens Hospital, University of Pittsburgh.
 She completed her undergraduate studies and medical school at the University of Michigan, followed by residency at the University of California, San Diego, and then Maternal-Fetal Medicine fellowship at the University of Pittsburgh.
 She has a busy clinical practice and serves as the Director of Maternal-Fetal Medicine outpatient services.
 She has built a strong reputation at the local, regional, and national levels based on her research and leadership in the field of hypertensive disorders of pregnancy, including preeclampsia and has a number of peer-reviewed publications in this field.
 She is currently the Vice President of the North American Society for the Study of Hypertension in Pregnancy and recently served on the American College of Obstetricians and Gynecologists’ Hypertension in Pregnancy Task Force.

-S. Ananth Karumanchi, MD, is Associate Professor of Medicine at Harvard Medical School and an attending physician in the Nephrology and Molecular and Vascular Medicine Divisions at the Beth Israel Deaconess Medical Center.
-He holds a second appointment as a Senior Scientist with the Department of Obstetrics and Gynecology at the Beth Israel Deaconess Medical Center.
-He received his M.D. from the University of Madras, Chennai, India.
-He is a recipient of the Carl W. Gottschalk Research Scholar Award from the American Society of Nephrology, the Hope Award from the Preeclampsia Foundation, the Young Scholar Award from the American Society of Hypertension, and serves as an investigator with the Howard Hughes Medical Institute.
+S. Ananth Karumanchi, MD, is Director of Renovascular Research and Professor in the Department of Medicine at Cedars-Sinai Medical Center, Los Angeles, CA, USA.
+Dr. Karumanchi has a second appointment as a Visiting Staff Scientist at the Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School, Boston.
+He received his M.D. from the University of Madras, Chennai, India, followed by a residency in Internal Medicine at th eHenry Ford Hospital in Detroit, and a fellowship in Nephrology at BIDMC in Boston.
+He is a recipient of the Carl W. Gottschalk Research Scholar Award from the American Society of Nephrology, the 2022 International Society of Nephrology (ISN) Jean Hamburger Award, the Hope Award from the Preeclampsia Foundation, the Young Scholar Award from the American Society of Hypertension, and serves as an investigator with the Howard Hughes Medical Institute.

 Judette Louis, MD, MPD, is the 2020-21 president of the Society for Maternal-Fetal Medicine.
 Dr. Louis is associate professor in the Department of Obstetrics and Gynecology at University of South Florida Health Morsani College of Medicine, as well as associate professor in the College of Public Health.
 Dr. Louis earned her medical degree from MCP Hahnemann University School of Medicine, Philadelphia, PA.
 She completed a fellowship in Maternal-Fetal Medicine at Wayne State University/ NIH Perinatology Research Branch.
 She holds a Maser of Public Health, Epidemiology/Environmental Health from Johns Hopkins School of Hygiene and Public Health.